xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 - GPU Direct Storage (GDS) for optimal performance
 - NVIDIA DALI
+- Support for sharded Zarr with GPU-friendly access patterns.
 - Work out how to use GDS when reading from cloud object store instead of on-prem disk.
-- etc
+- GPU-based decompression with nvCOMP

-## Lessons Learned
+## Lessons Learned 💡

-- Chunking matters!
-It really does.
+- **Chunking matters!** It really does and can make a huge difference in performance.
-- Consider using GPU Direct Storage (GDS) for optimal performance, but be aware of the setup and configuration required.
-- GPU Direct Storage (GDS) can be an improvement for data-intensive workflows, but requires some setup and configuration.
+- **GPU Direct Storage (GDS)** can be an improvement for data-intensive workflows, but requires some setup and configuration.
+- Compression trade-offs: Using compression can reduce the amount of data transferred, but can also increase the time spent on decompression.
+We found that using Zarr v3 with GPU-based decompression can significantly improve performance.
-- NVIDIA DALI is a powerful tool for optimizing data loading, but requires some effort to integrate into existing workflows.
+- **NVIDIA DALI** is a powerful tool for optimizing data loading, but requires some effort to integrate into existing workflows.
-- GPU-based decompression is a promising area for future work, but requires further development and testing.
+- **GPU-native decompression** is a promising area for future work, but requires further development and testing.

-## Acknowledgements
+## Acknowledgements 🙌

 This work was developed during the [NCAR/NOAA Open Hackathon](https://www.openhackathons.org/s/siteevent/a0CUP00000rwYYZ2A2/se000355) in Golden, Colorado from 18-27 February 2025.
 We would like to thank the OpenACC Hackathon for the opportunity to participate and learn from this experience.